Anthony Jenkinson: Family life

 Anthony Jenkinson's father, William Jenkinson, was a man of great property and wealth.
 Anthony Jenkinson was thus trained in his earlier years for a mercantile career.
 By the year 1568, Jenkinson had become a pivotal researcher for the Muscovy Company.
 On 26 January 1568 Jenkinson married his wife Judith Marshe, daughter of John Marshe and his wife Alice.
 Marshe had extensive business ties, including being one of the founding members of the Company.
 Jenkinson thus benefited greatly through these financial ties.
 Jenkinson and his wife had six daughters and five sons, of whom only four daughters and a son survived.
-There exists speculation that Jenkinson had an illegitimate daughter, Anne Beck or Whateley, who may at one point have been engaged to be married to William Shakespeare.
-However, these claims are widely disregarded as mere speculation on the part of their originator, William Ross.
+William Ross, based on his reading of Shakespeare's works, speculated that Jenkinson had an illegitimate daughter, Anne Beck or Whateley, who may at one point have been engaged to be married to William Shakespeare.
+No evidence was ever produced supporting Ross's conjectures, however.
 By 1606 Jenkinson was living in a manor house in Ashton.
 His wife died before him from a bad case of palsy.
 Jenkinson was buried on 16 February 1611 at Holy Trinity Church in Teigh, Rutland.

 Anthony's son Sir Robert was the father of the first of the Jenkinson Baronets of Hawkesbury, Gloucestershire.